 While fall is my favorite season, I suggest Barcelona in spring for first-time visitors.

-Both the temperatures and people are warming up, flowers are blooming, and you can take better advantage of the beach.
+The temperatures and people are warming up, flowers are blooming, and you can take better advantage of the beach.

 Traveling to Barcelona is easy.
 It's one of Europe's best-connected cities, with direct flights from cities throughout the United States.